-Instant Pot Vegetarian Black Eyed Peas with tomato and spinach, or Indian Spinach Lobia is easier to make than you think!
+Instant Pot Vegetarian Black Eyed Peas recipe with tomato and spinach or Indian Spinach Lobia is easier to make than you think!
 It's a nutritious vegetarian dish you can make in less than 15 minutes.

 What are Vegetarian Black Eyed Peas Indian Style?

-How Do You Make Vegetarian Black Eyed Peas?
+How Do You Make These Instant Pot Black Eyed Peas?

-- Sauté the tomato, ginger, and garlic in ghee/oil
+- Sauté.
+Cook the tomato, ginger, and garlic in ghee/oil

-- Pour everything else in, and cook at High Pressure (HP) for 10 minutes.
+- Pour.
+Dump everything else in your Instant Pot, and cook at High Pressure (HP) for 10 minutes.